C0smos/C0smos.github.io/_posts/2019-09-08-offensive-lab.md

 * OpenVPN server
 * XREF

-The lab consists of a DMZ, workstation and server networks, that are segregated by a PFSense firewall.
+The lab consists of a DMZ, client and server networks, that are segregated by a PFSense firewall.

-The AD environment includes two Forests which has one parent and one child domain.
+The AD environment includes two Forests (bank and dev) which has one parent and one child domain.
 The following blog post was used as a reference, and is super helpful to quickly standup a useful AD for practicing attacks:

 XREF

 The DMZ has a Proxmox security mail gateway.
+A Cisco switch is used to connect the "attacker box" to the DMZ.
+In order to get access into the client bank VLAN, a phishing payload has to be delivered which will be executed by a "simulated user" (Python script etc), providing a foothold into the environment.